emilieeileen/project_3/README.md

 # Arrivr

 For Project 3, my group and I decided to create an AirBnb clone, where we created our own MongoDB database and linked it to a React frontend.
 Users can create an account, book  and list properties as well as leave reviews on places they stayed.
-My role focused on creating the backend, specifically the controllers in Express and formatting how users saw bookings and comments on the front end depending on if they are a host, guest or regular user.While there are many components to this project, I will discuss my responsibilities below.
+My role focused on creating the backend, specifically the controllers in Express and formatting how users saw bookings and comments on the front end depending on if they are a host, guest or regular user.
+While there are many components to this project, I will discuss my responsibilities below.

 The project is deployed on Heroku which can be viewed here: https://arrivr-sei53.herokuapp.com/